 There is a difference between personal opinion and surgical expertise, and a good surgeon will use his expertise to help you achieve your goals, not his.

-If you are ready to schedule your free consultation for breast augmentation surgery, please contact us.
+If you are ready to schedule a consultation for breast augmentation surgery, please contact us.
 Dr. Slack looks forward to meeting you.